sctmic015/HonoursProject/README.md

 1) The evolution of hexapod gaits using the NEAT and HyperNEAT algorithms
 2) The use of Map Elites when used in conjunction with NEAT and HyperNEAT as encodings.

+The github repository can be found at https://github.com/sctmic015/HonoursProject.
+This contains all results and output that was too large too submit on Vula.

 ## Requirements
 ```shell
 pip install -r requirements.txt